Techtesh/AWS-CLF-C01-test/Questions.md

 - [ ] They require the customer to monitor and replace failing instances.
 - [ ] They have better performance than customer-managed services.
-- [ ] They simplify patching and updating underlying OSs.
+- [y] They simplify patching and updating underlying OSs.
-- [ ] They do not require the customer to optimize instance type or size selections.
+- [ ] They do not require the customer to optimize instance type or size selections. #m?

 **[⬆ Back to Top](#table-of-contents)**

 ### Which services can be used across hybrid AWS Cloud architectures?
 (Select TWO)

-- [ ] Amazon Route 53.
+- [y] Amazon Route 53. #m?
-- [ ] Virtual Private Gateway.
+- [y] Virtual Private Gateway.
 - [ ] Classic Load Balancer.
 - [ ] Auto Scaling.
-- [ ] Amazon CloudWatch default metrics.
+- [ ] Amazon CloudWatch default metrics. #m?

 **[⬆ Back to Top](#table-of-contents)**

 ### Which statement best describes Elastic Load Balancing?

 - [ ] It translates a domain name into an IP address using DNC.
-- [ ] It distributes incoming application traffic across one or more Amazon EC2 instances.
+- [y] It distributes incoming application traffic across one or more Amazon EC2 instances.
 - [ ] It collects metrics on connected Amazon EC2 instances.
 - [ ] It automatically adjusts the number of Amazon EC2 instances to support incoming traffic.